ole-sc/ole-sc.github.io/_posts/2025-02-04-a-paper-a-day.md

 Thinking about modeling frameworks is definetly useful for me and I am also interested in modeling cities because they seem to provide a fascinating and important modeling target.
 It was cool to see that my skills could be valuable in this area and I am interested to see where the field stands today.

-## 8. Inferring collective dynamical states from widely unobserved systems.
+## 8. Inferring collective dynamical states from widely unobserved systems (2018)
 Wilting, J. & Priesemann, V.

 **11.02.2025:** The authors show that inferring stability using a process with a first order autoregressive representation (PAR) is biased when only a part of the system is observed.